 IEEE 802.11 Model C (modified)

-The IEEE 802.11 (Model C) [1] was used in the development of the ECC Report 131Annex 2 [2] to characterise all TS-TS radio propagation in the Monte Carlo studies.
+The IEEE 802.11 (Model C) [1] was used in the development of the ECC Report 131Annex 2 [2] to characterise all TS-TS (terminal station) radio propagation in the Monte Carlo studies.

-Note: the “modified” term to the plugin refers to the fact that the algorithm has been implemented to ensure that you set most of the input parameters.
+Note: the “modified” term to the plugin refers to the fact that the algorithm has been implemented to ensure that the user sets most of the input parameters.

 Assumptions